aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/110-deleting-a-product/300-deleting-the-product-pipeline.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/CommitChanges.png" >}}

-When the framework runs the product version will be deleted.
-This change will only affect the version of the product in your factory account.
-If you are using the imported product in your spoke accounts it will have affect there otherwise you will need to run service-catalog-puppet to cascade the change.
+When the framework runs the product version pipeline will be deleted.

-You can verify this by navigating to Service Catalog and checking your disabled version is removed.
+### Delete all product version pipelines

-### Delete a product
+#### Step by step guide

-When you are ready to delete a product you will need to edit its definition in the portfolio yaml.
+When you are ready to delete all pipelines for a product you will need to edit its definition in the portfolio yaml.

 - Navigate to the {{% service_catalog_factory_code_commit_repo_link %}}